swat-ds/hazard-data/births/Hazard Births.md

 > removes any text value that is not "true" or "false"

-Last Name - edit column - join columns - Last Name, Father Surname
+Last Name - edit column - join columns - Last Name, Father Surname - column name: Birth Surname (By Father)
 > replace nulls with space ( )

 Birth Surname (By Father) - edit cells - transform